 - Ride Jurassic Park and Spider Man.

-- Lunch at Mythos.
+- Lunch at Mythos. (make reservations)

 - Explore Seuss Landing and ride attractions.

 - Universal Studios in the evening for dinner and show.